 Firmware upgrade are deployed periodically by Cisco Meraki to all customers in a series of batches.
 These periodic updates are designed to maximize the availability of new features on the most stable firmware available, while minimizing the amount of downtime required during the year to perform the upgrades.
 At least a week prior to the periodic upgrade, all administrators configured to receive network alerts will receive an email informing them of the change and a notice of the upgrade will also be posted in Dashboard.

 Periodic upgrades will be scheduled to occur beginning at the Upgrade window time specified in Network-wide > Configure > General > Firmware upgrades.

-If an upgrade has been scheduled, any applicable network administrators will receive a notification 2 weeks prior to the scheduled upgrade.
+If an upgrade has been scheduled, any applicable network administrators will receive a notification one week prior to the scheduled upgrade.
 It can also be found under the Firmware upgrades section listed above.